AnggaR96s/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## A termite walks into a bar and asks “Is the bar tender here?”